Derek Carr Is the Kobe Bryant of the NFL

 You bet Carr is Kobe-ruthless.

-It wasn't Staples Center, no, but pickup games on Fresno State's campus were heated.
-And this is where one athlete, above all, had the best mamba perspective: NBA star Paul George.
-He lived peak mamba.
+It wasn't Staples Center, no, but pickup games on the Fresno State campus were heated.
+And this is where one athlete, above all, had the best Mamba perspective: NBA star Paul George.
+He lived peak Mamba.
 George guarded the man with the go-for-the-jugular temperament.
 And George confirms that, yes, there certainly is a Black Mamba sequence in Carr's competitive DNA.

 "Yeah," he begins.
 "Yeah, yeah, yeah, yeah.
 Derek is a fiery guy.
 He has that passion.
 He has that fire.
 He plays with that edge.
 I definitely see that he has that Kobe mentality in him."

-OK, so Kobe demeans players on the court in "You motherf--kers are soft like Charmin in this motherf--ker" fury while Carr leads Bible studies off it.
+OK, so Kobe demeans players on the court in "You motherf--kers are soft like Charmin out in this motherf--ker" fury while Carr leads Bible studies off it.
 Nobody can remember Carr swearing.
 Ever.
 Not once.
 Only loud variations of "Darn!"

 But the competitive mentality?
 Exactly the same.

 After football practice, Carr would usually start by bragging to anyone in earshot, I'm a shooter!
 I have the best jumper on this team!
-Someone would challenge him, he'd bark back Let's see! and the two would head to the gym.
+Someone would challenge him, he'd bark back, Let's see! and the two would head to the gym.
 Whenever George's Fresno team wanted to play pickup, Carr wanted a piece of them, too.

 "Let's kill 'em!"
 Burse says Carr would shout.
 "I don't care if they're basketball players!"